2022 Policy Platform

 Consumer Finance

-- Keep Payday Loans and Other Predatory and Usurious Financial Products Out of NYS and Encourage Safe Alternatives: The COVID-19 crisis is not an excuse to permit harmful financial products to enter the NY market.
-These products lead to an inescapable debt trap that strip assets from lower-income consumers.
-NYRL strongly opposes any effort to evade NY’s strong usury laws, including attempts to expand check casher services, permit access to high-cost credit, or introduce novel, high-cost loan products in previously unregulated contexts such as pension advances, litigation funding, or employer wage advances.
+• Keep Payday Loans and Other Predatory and Usurious Financial Products Out of NYS and Encourage Safe Alternatives: These products lead to an inescapable debt trap that strip assets from lower-income consumers.
+NYRL strongly opposes any effort to evade NY’s strong usury laws, including attempts to expand check casher services, permit access to high-cost credit, or introduce novel, high-cost loan products in previously unregulated contexts such as “earned wage advances,” pension advances, litigation funding, or employer wage advances.
 Our state must also be vigilant against the new wave of credit services through fintech and other means that threaten New York’s interest rate cap.
+NYRL opposes A.5053 (Vanel) or other similar bills that would carve earned wage advances out of the state’s usury limits.
+NYRL supports Gov. Hochul’s proposed language in the budget to license and regulate Buy Now Pay Later (BNPL) lenders.

 Insurance